-One of the great advantages of working in metal clay is that it is relatively easy to continue working at home after the class without a big investment, as you don’t need many tools or specialist equipment.
+One of the great advantages of working in silver is that it is relatively easy to continue working at home after the class without a big investment, as you can use a small selection of tools to start with.

 Each session will cover a specific area, with examples, and will be followed by a practical mini brief to enhance your design and practical skills.

 THE COURSE INCLUDES

 - Texturing, granulation

 - Basic cabochon setting